Urquidy, Bregman lead Astros over Nats 8-1 to tie Series 2-2

 ”I think I was a little crazy, a little ruined from the heat,” he said.

-He faced the Nationals in just his 12th big league appearance, joining Fernando Valenzuela (1981) and Jaime García (2011) as the only Mexican starting pitchers in Series history — and Valenzuela as the only ones to win.
+He faced the Nationals in just his 12th big league appearance, joining Fernando Valenzuela (1981) and Jaime Garcia (2011) as the only Mexican starting pitchers in Series history and Valenzuela as the only one to win.
 Urquidy’s mother, Alma, was on hand.

 ”My mom is someone that I talk to a lot and obviously she helped me out this morning,” Urquidy said. ”We had coffee, just gave me some words of encouragement.”